TEM-Gemini-Centre/TEMGeminiOntology/README.md

 ### Acknowledgement
 This work has been supported by the following projects:
+  - [TEM Gemini Centre](https://www.ntnu.edu/temgemini/) is the Trondheim node of [NORTEM](https://nortem.no/) that is funded by the Research Council of Norway.
   - [SFI PhysMet](https://www.ntnu.edu/physmet/) (2020-2028) that receives funding from the Research Council of Norway, project no. 309584.
   - [MatCHMaker](https://he-matchmaker.eu/) (2023-2027) that receives funding from the European Unio's Horizon Europe Research and Innovation Programme, under Grant Agreement n.
 101091687.